LunaticPrakash/Audio-Query/README.md

 The app automatically transcribes audio into text using **OpenAI Whisper** and stores it into database for quick, future searches to avoid duplicate processing.

 ## Reason for building ##
 A colleague of mine started to get around 30-35 calls per day from recruiters and with time it became challenging to identify which call number belongs to which company's recruiter after some days.
-So, created this Audio Query website that helps to quickly search with a given phrase/keyword, and it'll display the recordings that have those phrases in them, plus user can instantly read the text version of the call instead of listening to it.
+So, created this Audio Query website that allows her to upload many call recording files at once and it get transcribed into the text form.
+Post that she can use the provided search feature to look for given phrase/keyword, and it'll display the recordings that have those phrases in them, plus user can instantly read the text version of that recoeding instead of listening to it.

 ---
 ## Status: